mariaaallotar/irc_server/README.md

 ## My contribution

-Everybody in the team did a bit of everything, when we had the basic structure everybody implemented some commands.
+Everybody in the team did a bit of everything.
+When we had the basic structure everybody implemented some commands.
 But to make creating new commands easy I created an interface for a generic command, ACommand, that was designed based on the behavioral design pattern: command pattern.
 This allowed us to handle commands as objects.

 ## Technologies Used